Loader gif

 3. Business revenue

 Business revenue is different from business income.
-Your revenue is the total amount of money your business makes from sales before adjusting for any expenses.
+Your revenue is the total amount of your business makes from sales before adjusting for any expenses.

 4. Business income